-- Badass Baritone/Evil Sounds Deep: Comes with being played by Peter Weller.
+- Badass Baritone: Comes with being played by Peter Weller.

 - Badass Grandpa: And not a positive example.

-- Though Marcus can also be considered a Big Bad Wannabe as he is most certainly dangerous and has powerful connections.
-But the moment Khan gets his hands on him, Marcus comes off nothing more than that a little blip in comparison to the pissed-off super-soldier.
+- Though Marcus can also be considered a Big Bad Wannabe: he is most certainly dangerous and has powerful connections, but the moment Khan gets his hands on him, Marcus comes off as nothing more than a little blip in comparison to the pissed-off super-soldier.

 - Benevolent Boss: Willing to hear the recently-disgraced Kirk out during a staff meeting when he voices concerns that they are critically misreading the situation, averting the expected Not Now, Kiddo, and later gives Kirk valuable intel, new weapons and permission to hunt down Harrison after Captain Pike is killed.
 Though he is later revealed to be not so benevolent towards Kirk and the Enterprise.